PX4/PX4-user_guide/en/simulation/README.md

 <a id="simulation_speed"></a>
 ### Run Simulation Faster than Realtime

-SITL can be run faster or slower than realtime when using jMAVSim or Gazebo.
+SITL can be run faster or slower than realtime when using jMAVSim or Gazebo Classic.

 The speed factor is set using the environment variable `PX4_SIM_SPEED_FACTOR`.
 For example, to run the jMAVSim simulation at 2 times the real time speed: